High-quality mentorship, social, active+unplugged time in the outdoors

 Tiffanie believes a deep personal relationship with the natural world is profoundly and fundamentally important - accessing awe and wonder, meaning, inner and outer fulfillment, creativity, belonging, and love while simultaneously healing the past and finding a way to the future.
 Through Teen Forest Adventures, she is thrilled to be able to connect quality mentors to teens in the Asheville area.

-Luke Cannon, Mentor
+Luke Cannon (he/him), Mentor

 More than a botanist, Luke Cannon is a long-time pursuer and teacher of our astounding natural world.
 Over the last two decades, Luke has instructed numerous wilderness awareness programs and led hundreds of classes, walks, and workshops.
 An avid naturalist, he blends biological studies with ecology, ethnobotany, animism, permaculture, survival skills, and experiential education.